The Hail Mary prayer is easy to learn.

 We also have:

-Use these printables in your Roman Catholic catechism class, Faith formation, Catholic homeschool, religious education, distance learning, online classrooms, or in a Sunday school lesson. ~ Mary Fifer
+Great catechesis resources for your Roman Catholic catechism class, Faith formation, Catholic homeschool, religious education, distance learning, online classrooms, or Sunday school lessons. ~ Mary Fifer